JD Spicer Zeb Solicitors Banner Image

 If you are unsure about your legal responsibility for disclosing a criminal conviction to an employer or potential employer, please take a look at the government’s guide to telling people about your criminal record.

-Contact our criminal law defence solicitors in London today!
+Contact our criminal lawyers in London today

 Alternatively, you can fill out our quick online enquiry form and we will get back to you quickly.